abhinayp/products-monorepo/README.md

 **Accounts Service** - A service that stores user and their authentication info

-**Inventory Service** - A service that keeps all product inventory and keep track of it's availability, pricing and categorizing them
+**Inventory Service** - A service that keeps all product inventory and keep track of it's availability, pricing and categorizing them.
+Data seeded on creation using https://fakestoreapi.com/docs#tag/Products/operation/getAllProducts

 **Cart Service** - A service that handles user cart like what items are in it, adding, deleting.
 Metrics like tax, subtotal, total.